ddneat/stylebuddy/README.md

 ### `styleSheet.add(styles[, config])`

-The passed config will be merged with the current instance config.
+Returns an object with the generated style identifiers.
+The passed config will be merged with the styleSheet config.

 ### `styleSheet.render()`

-Returns the CSS string from the passes styles.
+Returns the CSS string of the current styleSheet instance.

 ## Configuration